Mars Hill Hoops Coach Dealt Off Court Tragedy While At First Game - NewsBreak

 Two People Die Following Head-on Collision on Route 1 in Westfield, Maine

-Two people died following a two-vehicle collision late Monday afternoon on U.S. Route 1 in Westfield.
+A two-vehicle collision late Monday afternoon on U.S. Route 1 in Westfield claimed the lives of two Aroostook County residents.
 Maine State Police say 41-year-old April Kellerhals of Littleton was driving north in a 2015 Honda Pilot shortly before 4:00 p.m. when she came around a corner and collided head-on with a 2017 Ford C-Max that was travelling in her lane.
 The car was being driven by 81-year-old Dale Drake of Presque Isle.

 Reward Offered for Info about Two Deer Carcasses Dumped on I-95 in Benedicta, Maine